tjd1234/cmpt383summer2022/docs/assignments/rationals.md

 - For part 2 and 3, name the methods `num` and `denom`, and implement them using `attr_reader`.

-- For part 4, please name the method `pair`, and it should return a list `[n,d]`, where `n` is the numerator and `d` is the denominator.
+- For part 4, please name the method `pair`, and it should return an array `[n,d]`, where `n` is the numerator and `d` is the denominator.

 - For part 5, please name the method `to_s`.